 If you’re already bummed by winter, having to live with old, beat-up, inefficient appliances will only add to your frustration.
 Plus, older appliances generally use more electricity and water than newer models.

 Replacing an old refrigerator, dishwasher, clothes washer or dryer with Energy Star-qualified appliances can help reduce your energy and water consumption — and bills.
-It’s also an improvement that you can feel good about because it’s the perfect marriage of practicality (you really need appliances that function well) and enjoyment (all those bells and whistles just make the work more fun).
+It’s also an improvement that you can feel good about!
+It’s the perfect marriage of practicality (you really need appliances that function well) and enjoyment (all those bells and whistles just make the work more fun).

 4. Declutter and add organizers

 Grab some trash bags and start cleaning house.
-Trash the things that are clearly junk, donate things that are still usable but not by you and set aside the things you want to keep.
+Trash the things that are clearly junk.
+Donate the things that are still usable but not by you.
+Set aside the things you want to keep.
 Invest in some closet, cabinet and drawer organizers.
-Add storage cubbies to a mud room or entryway and create storage space in your garage.
+Add storage cubbies to a mudroom or entryway and create storage space in your garage.